Maria Teresa de Filippis: Formula One

 The 1958 Belgian Grand Prix allowed all drivers to compete with no cut-off for a qualifying time.
 De Filippis qualified in 19th place, nearly 34 seconds off Hawthorn's pole position time and only ahead of a mechanically-hindered Ken Kavanagh.
 Although she was lapped twice by race winner Tony Brooks in the 24 lap race she managed to finish, albeit in 10th and last place after nine other cars failed to finish.
 This would prove to be her only race finish.

 At the following race, the French Grand Prix at Reims-Gueux on 6 July 1958, de Fillipis was prevented from competing.
-In a 2006 interview she claimed that the race director dismissed her by telling her that "the only helmet a woman should wear is the one at the hairdresser's".
+In a 2006 interview, she said the race director dismissed her by telling her that "the only helmet a woman should wear is the one at the hairdresser's".

 On the occasion of the 1958 Portuguese Grand Prix in August, de Filippis qualified in last place, more than 15 seconds slower than the car ahead of her.
 Her race lasted only six laps before her engine failed.
 On 7 September 1958, she started her home Grand Prix at the Autodromo Nazionale Monza from last place.
 She completed 57 of the 70 laps before having to retire with engine problems.
 As the 14th and final retirement out of 21, she was classified as eighth.